 On top of looking at specific smart factories and smart factory projects it’s clear that in most countries across the globe there are now local and/or regional initiatives whereby manufacturers, policy-makers and other stakeholders come together to learn and change expertise, not to mention commercial initiatives and the ecosystems of some vendors, just for the sake of being complete since you know that of course.

-More findings and final smart factory recommendations
+More findings and final recommendations for smart factories

 Download the full report (PDF opens) for more details with regards to various countries, insights into which manufacturing segments have done most on a smart factory level (and which segments will drive investments and efforts in the next years), analysis of the digitization and digitalization projects done and planned by manufacturers, additional challenges, key priorities and more.